 Mark J.F.
-Schroeder was nominated by Governor Andrew Cuomo to serve as the Commissioner of DMV in January of 2019.
+Schroeder was nominated by former Governor Andrew Cuomo to serve as the Commissioner of DMV in January of 2019.
 He previously served as the elected comptroller of the City of Buffalo from January 2012 until his appointment to DMV, and has also previously served as a member of the Erie County Legislature and New York State Assembly.

 Prior to his years of public service, Commissioner Schroeder spent 25 years in the private sector, including serving as vice president of two large corporations.